Nagoo/etereo-dna/_docs/unconference.md

 next_section: email-conventions.html
 ---

-Crisp Unconference
+etéreo Unconference
 ==================

-Twice per year we do an internal unconference, in Sweden or abroad.
+Once per year we do an internal unconference, in Spain or abroad.

 An unconference is like a normal conference but with no predefined agenda, no predefined list of speakers, no slides, and… er… actually it’s not very much like a normal conference at all!
 It’s more like an alternative to a conference.
 If the purpose of a conference is to collaborate and communicate, then an unconference will often fulfill the same purpose in a more simple, fun, and effective way!